Preparing for the Seasons

 EID Water Declares Stage One Water Alert.
 Read more HERE.

 El Dorado County is partnering with CalFire by offering seniors (depending on age and income level) a program to remove dying or dead trees within 300 feet of a residence.
 For more information SEE HERE.

-Be prepared for PG&E's power outages should the forecast call for high winds during dry conditions.
-For faster power outage alerts and information, set up automated alerts via text, email or phone.
+Be prepared for PG&E's power outages should the forecast call for high winds, and other inclement weather.
+For faster power outage alerts and information, set up automated alerts via text, email, or phone.
 Visit PG&E to set up alerts with your online account.